SQLite R: Database Operations with DBI and RSQLite

 dbClearResult(stmt)

-This approach separates the query structure from user data, improving security.
-Parameterized queries are essential when incorporating user input into your queries.
+This approach separates the query structure from user data, improving security against SQL injection attacks.
+Parameterized queries are essential when incorporating user input into your queries, as they prevent malicious data from being interpreted as SQL commands.
+For users who prefer writing R code over SQL, dbplyr provides a translation layer that converts dplyr syntax into SQL automatically.

 Using dbplyr with SQLite